 As the leader of Heroin Detox, we believe in providing responsible medicine.
-We accept the commitment and responsibility to provide the safest and most effective heroin detoxification protocols available.
-Waismann Method ® has maintained a reputation for excellence by providing innovative and groundbreaking approaches to the treatment of heroin addiction.
-We believe that patients deserve comfort, dignity, and privacy.
+More importantly, we honor our commitment to provide the safest and most effective heroin detoxification available.
+As a result, Waismann Method ® has maintained a reputation for excellence by providing innovative and groundbreaking approaches to the treatment of heroin addiction.
+After all, we believe that patients deserve comfort, dignity, and privacy.

 These are some of the reason patients fly from all over the world to undergo our heroin detox: